agisilaos/agisilaos.github.io/_posts/2019-12-04-the importance of side projects.md

 ---
 layout: post
-title: The Misrepresentation of Soft Skills
+title: The importance of side projects
 date: 2019-12-04
 categories: writing
 ---

 Growing up, I spent my time after school, doing a variety of different things.
 I didn't feel creatively challenged in school.
 I didn't like going to school even though I was a good student.

 I had so much creative energy, and I needed to channel it one way or the other.
 As a kid, I learned the art of magic tricks.
-I was mesmerized by magic tricks, and these people called magicians — their ability to make an audience feel like awe.
+I was mesmerized by magic tricks, and by the people who performed these tricks, magicians.
+Their ability to make an audience feel like awe is admirable.
 So my goal was to build my first magic show from the ground up.

 I spent weekends, vacations, and many late nights working tirelessly on my routines.
 Every single detail had to be perfect.
 Sleight of hand was something I had to work on a lot.
 My routines were smart, challenging, and not something so common for a 13 years old boy to perform.
 Storytelling was key.